 This is a question I’m asked a lot.
-Whether you’re running a new or established business, setting your hourly rate is tricky.
-Due to the work we do, many therapists struggle with the idea of making money and worry about being seen as exploitative or money-grabbing.
+Setting your hourly rate is tricky whether you’re running a new or established business.
+Due to our work, many therapists struggle with making money and worry about being seen as exploitative or money-grabbing.

 It’s OK to Make Money

 You’re also running a business.
-It’s not just any business either, it’s a business where you and your mental health are the main tools required to deliver the service you provide.
+It’s not just any business; it’s a business where you and your mental health are the main tools required to deliver your service.

 It concerns me when I hear from people who are undercharging.
 It’s not uncommon for therapists to report working long hours that leave them feeling burnt out and exhausted.
 If this is the case for you, how would you deliver therapy if you had a good work-life balance and money wasn’t a concern?

 Setting the right fee means you can focus on delivering therapy without worrying about money.
-You’ll feel confident, you’ll have more flexibility and cancellations won’t be a source of panic.
+You’ll feel confident and have more flexibility, and cancellations won’t be a source of panic.
 The more profitable your business, the more opportunities you’ll have to give back by offering sessions at a reduced cost, employing others, or supporting charities.